Reefwing-Software/Reefwing-SBUS/README.md

 ## Examples

+### 1. Serial SBUS

 The serialSBUS example sketch will print out SBUS data to the Serial port.
 It assumes that inverted SBUS data is being fed to pin 2 (D0/Rx) on the Nano 33 BLE (i.e., Serial1).

 The data will be output on Serial via the USB port.
+This sketch is a simple example of how you might assign the SBUS data from a remote control drone.

 We assign our transmitter controls as follows: